 “We scored extremely well in the Environmental section of the assessment, scoring 37.8 points up from 31.6 in 2017”.

 With their founders environmental passion, drive and vision this is hardly a surprise.
 In march 2021 Adam joined the advisory council for the Rainforest Trust UK

-The average score for B Corps recertifying on the latest V6 platform is 90.86 which is the lowest its ever been, perhaps due to new score weighting that it’s aligned with, plus other relevant initiatives like the Sustainable Development Goals and the Global Reporting Initiative.
+The average score for B Corps recertifying on the latest V6 platform is 90.86 which is the lowest its ever been.
+Perhaps this is due to new score weighting that it’s aligned with.
+Or perhaps other relevant initiatives like the Sustainable Development Goals and the Global Reporting Initiative.

-The moving of goal posts is the way B Lab (the non-profit organisation behind the B Corp movement) keep challenging the status quo and keep inline with new regulations and changes in the world and work place.
+The moving of goal posts is the way B Lab (the non-profit organisation behind the B Corp movement) keep challenging the status quo.
+They also keep inline with new regulations and changes in the world and work place.